Saint Francis of Assisi

 Saint Francis of Assisi’s Story

-Francis of Assisi was a poor little man who astounded and inspired the Church by taking the gospel literally—not in a narrow fundamentalist sense, but by actually following all that Jesus said and did, joyfully, without limit, and without a sense of self-importance.
+The patron saint of Italy, Francis of Assisi, was a poor little man who astounded and inspired the Church by taking the gospel literally—not in a narrow fundamentalist sense, but by actually following all that Jesus said and did, joyfully, without limit, and without a sense of self-importance.

 Serious illness brought the young Francis to see the emptiness of his frolicking life as leader of Assisi’s youth.
 Prayer—lengthy and difficult—led him to a self-emptying like that of Christ, climaxed by embracing a leper he met on the road.
 It symbolized his complete obedience to what he had heard in prayer: “Francis!
 Everything you have loved and desired in the flesh it is your duty to despise and hate, if you wish to know my will.
 And when you have begun this, all that now seems sweet and lovely to you will become intolerable and bitter, but all that you used to avoid will turn itself to great sweetness and exceeding joy.”